iagobalmeida/PipeLing/README.md

  ... "current": { ... "id": 15, "value": 100, "update_time": "01/18/2022", "person_name": "Iago", "status": "won" ... } ...
 }`

-All the Deals created with this route will be sent to [Bling](https://www.bling.com.br/) and will update its status to `sent` or `not_sent`according to the result.
+All the Deals created with this route will generate an order creation request to [Bling](https://www.bling.com.br/) and will update its status to `sent` or `not_sent`according to the result.

 All the Deals created with this route will create or update an existing day with its value.